 which can be cut and pasted into property files or entered into

-See more on this under Secure Password Obfuscation.
+See more on this under the Configuration section on securing passwords.

 The JDBCLoginModule stores user passwords and roles in a database that are accessed via JDBC calls.
 You can configure the JDBC connection information, as well as the names of the table and columns storing the username and credential, and the name of the table and columns storing the roles.